Morgan stars as USWNT bounce back with emphatic victory over weakened France | Goal.com

 USWNT responds after lackluster Sweden display

 It was clear the U.S. was not happy with the way they played against Sweden on Saturday.
-Andonovski said the performance was “not good enough”, after a questionable late penalty call bailed the U.S. out in a 1-1 draw.
+Andonovski said the performance was “not good enough”, after a questionable late penalty call bailed his team out in a 1-1 draw.

 Andonovski's message was undoubtedly absorbed by his players, who looked much improved against an admittedly weakened French side on Tuesday.